hk-speedrunning/Silksong-Resources/setup.md

 - Download the latest version of [LiveSplit](https://livesplit.org/downloads/) & extract the contents to a new `Livesplit/` folder.
   - This folder can be anywhere you like, but some Windows installs may prevent Livesplit from working properly if it is in your Downloads folder.
+  - You must have LiveSplit version 1.8.34 or later.
+You can check the version via right click -> `About`.
+Livesplit automatically prompts you for updates to both itself and the autosplitter - please don't reject any of these updates.

 Configuring the autosplitter manually is not recommended, as it is more complex & the configuration wizard is unusably slow.
 Instead, we recommend generating [HKSplitmaker](https://hksplitmaker.com/?game=silksong) to generate the splits with icons & the autosplitter preconfigured.